Page Reviewed / Updated - January 22, 2021

 With its first hearing aid being developed in 1914, Oticon is a historically dependable brand that has adopted modern technology to bring users clear, comfortable hearing aids.
 Oticon prides itself on being an industry rule-breaker, developing technology that brings users better quality sound and new, innovative features.

 After years of research, it developed the Velox technology platform which features BrainHearing technology.
 This technology features fast processing technology able to follow the ever-changing soundscapes around a user for natural sound in real-time.
-The Speech Guard and Speech Rescue technologies recognize speech and amplify it over other background noises so users can better follow and understand conversations in any environment.
+The Speech Guard and Speech Rescue technologies recognize speech and amplify it over other background noises.
+This allows users to better follow and understand conversations in any environment.

 And with the majority of Oticon hearing aids featuring Bluetooth technology, users have the ability to connect to nearly any smart device for audio streaming.
 Connecting directly to media sources not only allows users to hear the audio clearly, but it allows them to do so without affecting anyone else who might be in the immediate area.

 Oticon offers a number of different hearing aids for various levels of hearing loss and for different style preferences.
-The Oticon Xceed is labeled the world’s most powerful hearing aid, featuring BrainHearing technology for users with severe to profound hearing loss.
+The Oticon Xceed is labeled the world’s most powerful hearing aid.
+It features BrainHearing technology for users with severe to profound hearing loss.
 The Oticon CROS is an innovative option designed specifically for users with single-sided deafness.
 And the Oticon Opn S utilizes the advanced Velox S platform to enhance speech understanding.

 |Oticon Xceed||Oticon CROS||Oticon Opn S|